 St. John Fisher Catholic Comprehensive School

-Situated at the top of the hill between Chatham and Rochester, with inspiring views looking out across the River Medway, the new build will offer a wide range of outstanding facilities in addition to standard teaching rooms, including multi use games area (MUGA) pitches, a football pitch, a dance studio, gym and kiln room.
-In addition to these facilities, we will also be brought together as a single community for the first time in the school’s history.
+Situated at the top of the hill between Chatham and Rochester, with inspiring views looking out across the River Medway, the new build will benefit from a wide range of teaching spaces, including Multi-Use Games Areas (MUGA) pitches, state-of the-art computer labs, a library, specialist sixth form facilities, a kiln room and an architecturally-designed chapel with stained glass surround.
+These facilities will be shared with the wider community outside of school hours.
 A video of the proposed design is available to view on our website at www.stjohnfisher.school/new-build.

 Additional enquiries can be directed to Senior Deputy Headteacher, Mr. McCaughan, on email@example.com.